jhoegger/ShinyCar/README.md

 Change the sliders and see the impact that the number of cylinders and gears have on MPG and other variables

+Link to the shiny app: https://jhoegger.shinyapps.io/ShinyCar/

-Have fun playing with the app!
+Have fun playing with this app!